LionsPhil/prometheus-enviro-sensors/README.md

 Bugs/nits:

 - The stderr messages *should* be going into the journal that `systemctl status` shows snippets from, but seem to be getting lost.
 This doesn't really matter since it's just startup messages.
+- The polling isn't really every second; that's a lower-bound assuming everything else is instant, but there are known `sleep`s in the sensor libraries.
+- The SGP30 baseline is not saved on graceful exit.
+This probably doesn't matter much since I don't think it's supposed to drift dramatically, so long as you're running the daemon for at least an hour.

 Really scope-creepy stuff:

 - Log to rrdtool as well, for more suitable long-term storage with downsampling.
 - Show metrics or possibly Prometheus alerts on mini breakout garden displays like the [ST7789](https://shop.pimoroni.com/products/1-3-spi-colour-lcd-240x240-breakout).
 For example, have an alert suggest an image and a priority as labels, and if there are any, show the highest one and the metric value, else keep the screen backlight off.
 This should be a separate process.

+## Thanks

+[Posters on the Adafruit forums](https://forums.adafruit.com/viewtopic.php?f=19&t=133097#p661509), for pointing out the SGP30 really wants its baseline value saved and restored when monitoring is interrupted, otherwise it takes up to 12 hours to recover properly.
+The example code doesn't do this, but [the library has the methods for it](https://github.com/pimoroni/sgp30-python/blob/master/library/sgp30/__init__.py#L165).
+This used to be really visible as readings plummeting down to minimums on a daemon restart.

 ## License